fixitgearware/NIST-CYBERSECURITY-FRAMEWORK-V1.1/IDENTIFY.md

 <br>

-The <h2>Identify</h2> function helps you in comprehending an organization's cybersecurity risk management for its assets, which include personnel, systems, data, and functions.
+<h2>Identify</h2> function helps you in comprehending an organization's cybersecurity risk management for its assets, which include personnel, systems, data, and functions.

-Below is listed the various Sub-categories of the <h2>Identify</h2> in planning your organization's risk assessment for its critical infrastructures.
+Below is listed the various Sub-categories of the <strong>Identify</strong> in planning your organization's risk assessment for its critical infrastructures.

 <br>